jaymonty/autonomy-payload/README.md

 	cd mavlink/pymavlink/
 	python setup.py build install --user

+You must also install the autopilot\_bridge (mavbridge) separately from the autonomy-payload.
+See below for details.

 Optionally, you can set permissions for normal users to update the date and time, and disable NTP, so the companion computer time is set from autopilot GPS when the autopilot bridge node starts.
 This is a **good thing** if you plan to use the EKF state estimator:

 	sudo chmod u+s /bin/date